The Airmen's Stories - Sgt. J Dygryn

 Following the annexation of Czechoslovakia in March 1939 Dygryn escaped on foot from Czechoslovakia into Poland.
 There he spent a short time at Krakow before moving onto a camp at Malý Bronowice.
 On 29th July 1939 he boarded the ‘Castelholm’ and sailed to France.
 There he joined the French Air Force and flew operationally with the operational flying school CIC/6 at Chartres but following the French capitulation he escaped to England via the bases of Avord and Chartres.

 In England he joined the RAF, with the rank of Sergeant, and was sent on a Hurricane conversion course at 6 OTU based at Sutton Bridge.
-On 14th October 1940 he was posted initially to 85 Squadron, based at Church Fenton, and 14 days later to 1 Squadron at Wittering.
+On 14th October 1940 he was posted initially to 85 Squadron, based at Church Fenton, and 14 days later to No. 1 Squadron at Wittering.
 However it became apparent that he needed further training to bring his flying skills up to the required standard.

 On 29th October 1940 he wrote off Hurricane N2433 when trying to land without flaps and on 13th November he wrote off Hurricane P5187 again whilst attempting to land.
 Following these accidents he was sent for further training at the Central Flying School RAF Upavon.

-He remained with 1 Squadron until September 1941 during which time he showed himself to be a very effective night fighter.
+He remained with No.1 Squadron until September 1941 during which time he showed himself to be a very effective night fighter.
 On the night of 10th/11th May 1941 he undertook 3 sorties in Hurricane IIa Z2687 from RAF Redhill.
 He first took off at 00:15 and was patrolling over London when he saw a He111 which he shot down at 00:35.

 He returned to Redhill at 00:58 and after being refuelled and re-armed he was back in the air at 01:35 and he shot down a second He111 near Gatwick at 01:50 which crashed at Gore Farm, Gillingham, Kent.